NomicFoundation/edr/.changeset/serious-adults-smash.md

 "@nomicfoundation/edr": patch
 ---

-Fixed eth_call and eth_sendTransaction by allowing input instead of data to match gRPC
+Fixed eth_call and eth_sendTransaction to allow passing input data with both `input` and `data` fields